 About the NAI

-Our members are committed to empowering consumers to make informed choices about the collection of data for Interest-Based Advertising.
-In addition to the centralized choice tool and educational resources hosted on our site, NAI members are leading the industry in adopting consumer-friendly tools such as a standard icon, preference centers, and creative educational content.
+NAI members are committed to empowering consumers to make informed choices about the collection of data for Interest-Based Advertising.
+In addition to the centralized choice tool and educational resources hosted on the NAI site, NAI members are leading the industry in adopting consumer-friendly tools such as a standard icon, preference centers, and creative educational content.

-As digital advertising continues to grow and diversify and new technologies emerge, the NAI will remain a vigorous advocate for responsible online advertising standards.
+As digital advertising content continues to grow and diversify, new technologies emerge, and new laws and regulations are put forward, the NAI will remain a vigorous advocate for responsible online advertising standards.
 With effective self-regulation, everyone wins – industry, regulators, and most importantly, consumers.

-Our philosophy stems from the idea that the NAI is a place to develop, discuss, and champion industry best practices in online privacy and data management.
-We believe that flexible self-regulation, backed up with compliance and enforcement, is better for the industry than regulation or legislation that can’t evolve as technology and business models evolve.
-We do the work we do for the benefit of our industry, yes, but most importantly, to protect the viability of a system that provides the free, ad-supported, diverse online content that consumers have come to expect.
-To continue to provide this, we firmly believe in responsible data management and respect for consumers’ preferences online.
-We believe 100% that responsible and transparent business and data management practices promote consumer trust and confidence.
-If we’re upfront about Interest-Based Advertising and what we do, perhaps consumers will embrace it without apprehension.
-Our industry is evolving so rapidly – new technologies and business models are introduced almost daily, it seems – but if we can apply well-accepted principles of notice, choice, transparency, and accountability industry-wide, we’ll be poised to overcome these challenges.
+Our philosophy stems from the idea that the NAI is a place to develop, discuss, and champion third party industry best practices in online privacy and data management.
+We believe that flexible self-regulation, backed up by compliance and enforcement, is better for both consumers and the industry than government regulations or legislation that cannot evolve as technology and business models evolve.
+The NAI helps to protect the viability of a system that provides the free, ad-supported, diverse online content that consumers have come to expect by helping to ensure responsible data management and respect for consumers’ preferences online.
+We believe that responsible and transparent business and data management practices promote consumer trust and confidence.

-Marc Groman, President and CEO of NAI, leads the organization’s growth and ongoing efforts to develop and maintain high standards for Interest-Based Advertising.
+Marc Groman, President and CEO of the NAI, leads the organization’s growth and helps set the agenda and strategic priorities.
 Marc brings a unique perspective to his role, having engaged with privacy issues for over a decade from nearly every angle – government litigator, senior policy advisor, compliance officer, and legislative staff.
-He is passionate about self-regulation and believes that industry must proactively address privacy challenges presented by new technology and business models.
+He is passionate about self-regulation and believes that industry must proactively address evolving privacy challenges.

 - Douglas Miller, Vice President and Global Privacy Leader, AOL; Chairman, NAI Board of Directors